roywasker/OOP_EX1/README.md

 ### ConcreteMember tests
-For this class we wrote tests for update method.
+For this class we wrote tests for the update method.

 ### JvmUtilities tests
 In each test we wrote, we also added a JvmUtilities test to check the memory efficiency of the classes that we built.